top of page

 • Listen to understand, not to respond.
 Try to hear your partner’s point of view without planning your reply.
 This shows respect and helps you learn where they’re coming from.

-• Focus on feelings, not facts.
+• Explore feelings that come up related to these topics.
 Instead of debating who’s right, talk about how certain issues make you feel.
+Validate and support each others emotions even if you disagree.
 This creates emotional connection.

 • Set boundaries for discussions.
 Agree on when and how to talk about politics.
 For example, avoid political talks during stressful times or right before bed.